Susannah Morrisey: Scheming against Max and Patricia

 Susannah's initial stories explored her fractious relationships with Max and Patricia.
-In 1992, Pinder told Geoff Tibballs, author of Brookside - The First Ten Years that Max and Patricia had faced numerous financial issues because of Susannah and the children.
+In 1992, Pinder told Geoff Tibballs, author of Brookside – The First Ten Years that Max and Patricia had faced numerous financial issues because of Susannah and the children.
 Glaister assessed that Patricia had always felt guilty about stealing Max from Susannah.
 Susannah's introduction occurred via Max's visits with Matthew and Emily.
 This meant constant contact between Susannah and Max, which leaves Patricia feeling increasingly wary of them.
 Patricia had begun her relationship from infidelity and she worried that Max could easily have more affairs.
-Tibballs noted constant on-screen chemistry between Susannah and Max and that Patricia was aware of this too and worried Susannah would win him back.
+Tibballs noted constant on-screen chemistry between Susannah and Max, and that Patricia was aware of this, too, and worried Susannah would win him back.
 In one scene, Patricia admits that she purposely became pregnant to guarantee that Max would stay with her.

 Patricia becomes increasingly threatened by Susannah's presence when Max begins spending more time with her.
 Patricia refuses to accompany Max to an important Round Table function.
 Geoffrey Fletcher (Chris Wright) tells Max that attending alone will damage the company's brand image and he asks Susannah to pose as his wife.
 He keeps the dinner date a secret but Patricia later discovers the truth.
-Patricia confront Susannah and sets new terms about his contact with Max.
+Patricia confronts Susannah and sets new terms about his contact with Max.
 Writers then revealed Susannah's true intentions in the scene, as Susannah claims that she could reconcile her romance with Max any time she chooses to.
 Susannah then schemes to fool Patricia into thinking Max is sleeping with her.
 When Patricia works away in London, Susannah answers the Farnham's house phone to upset Patricia.
 She returns home and confronts Max, who insists Susannah was staying over to care for Emily who was ill.
 Patricia refuses to believe Max and throws him out of their home.
 They soon reconcile when Patricia needs Max to support her through her breast cancer diagnosis.